-This course aims to apply specific basic accounting concepts and principles to work environment; consolidate financial statements to comply with the local Accounting Standards; analyse, interpret and report on financial statements; and acquire knowledge of the accounting framework pertinent to HK regulations.
+This course aims to apply specific basic accounting concepts and principles to work environment; construct accounts for a variety of organizations, including sole traders, partnerships and single companies according to the local Accounting Standards; analyse, interpret and report on financial statements; and acquire knowledge of the accounting framework pertinent to HK regulations.

 - Forensic Accounting